Learn How to Code in 2021 with These Free Online Classes

 You know Codecademy’s not going to leave you hanging with one of tech’s most fundamental coding skills, right?
-Here’s their free guide to CSS.
+They also have a free guide to CSS.

-33. HTML and CSS for Beginners—Build a Website & Launch Online (Udemy)
+44. Udemy HTML and CSS for Beginners—Build a Website & Launch Online

 This dual HTML/CSS class is free over at Udemy, and is a great crash course in web development basics.

 If you want to work as a developer, you need to learn more than the coding languages you choose to specialize in.
 There are dozens of important industry tools you need to understand how to use.

 For starters: the command line.
 The command line is a way to “speak” directly to the computer using lines of text in a code editor without a GUI (graphical user interface).
 Read PCMag’s definition for more.
 These tools can help you learn to use the command line:

 45. Django Girls Introduction to the Command-Line Interface

 Django Girls is an org that puts together free one-day coding workshops on Python and Django.
 Their free command line tutorial can get you up and running with command line on Windows, OS X, and Linux, plus there’s an accompanying YouTube video for the lesson.